BiGCAT-UM/pils/index.md

 # Programming In the Life Sciences

-This is a MOOC around a six day course on using JavaScript to program the life sciences web, but with a focus on the Open PHACTS API.
+This is a OER around a six day course on using JavaScript to program the life sciences web, but with a focus on the Open PHACTS API.

 Description
 -----------